 We are a global community of learners with students, staff and faculty from all over the world, we offer education pathways to extend learning beyond Nebraska, and have a global network of over 20,000 living alumni that are doing amazing things.

 Where can you go?
-Study Abroad helps you spread your wings further than you might have imagined possible.
-The impact of an international experience is great, positive, and long-lasting.
-The impact can be felt on your personal growth in self-understanding, independence, communication, and appreciation of your world and the situation of others.
-CASNR has sponsored trips to a variety of locations around the world including New Zealand, Puerto Rico, Botswana, Italy, Rwanda, Scotland, Spain, and France.
+CASNR Faculty-Led study abroad programs helps you spread your wings further than you might have imagined possible.
+The impact of an international experience can be immense: expanding your perspective, your knowledge, and even perhaps your career path!
+From personal growth in self-awareness, independence, versatility, communication, and appreciation of your world: the effects of these programs go on long after you unpack your suitcase.
+CASNR faculty-led programs travel the world including New Zealand, Namibia, Puerto Rico, South Africa, Ireland, Australia, Scotland, the Bahamas, Rwanda, Spain, and France.